 Generally, the campgrounds within the national parks are more expensive than outside the park, but they also have shower facilities, camp convenient stores, and other amenities.
 Plus, you can’t sleep any closer to that sunrise hike.

 Each national park will have at least one campground.
 Sometimes they fill up months in advance, especially on holiday weekends.
+Consider planning your camping trip and booking a campground ahead of time to ensure that you have a spot.
+Campsites can fill up quickly during peak season, though it is nothing like Yosemite, promise.

 Expect to pay $25-$35 for a normal campsite; group and RV sites cost more.
 Most grounds have some first-come-first-serve only sites while the others must be reserved in advance.